Seating System Usage for Children with Cerebral Palsy

 Who is it Suitable For?

-- Children with CP who cannot sit unsupported or can sit for short periods
+- Children with cerebral palsy who cannot sit unsupported or can sit for short periods

-- Children at risk of secondary musculoskeletal complications
+- Children at risk for secondary musculoskeletal problems

-- Children wanting to gain independence in daily life activities
+- Children wanting to increase their independence in daily life

 Types of Seating Systems